GitHubDragonFly/GitHubDragonFly.github.io/OBJ_MTL_PBR.md

 Most, if not all, of the available viewers do include the OBJ Exporter, thus can try to export their models to `OBJ + MTL + textures` format with whatever limitations there might be (like animations for example).

-As for the textures, any of the following image formats should work with OBJ models: BMP, GIF, JPEG, PNG, TGA, WEBP.
+As for the textures, any of the following image formats should work with OBJ models when specified in the MTL file:
+  - BMP, DDS, GIF, JPEG, PNG, TGA, WEBP

 This document would represent a summary of PBR entries that can be found in the exported MTL file, with mentioning of some possibly utilized standard entries whose description can be seen online [here](https://paulbourke.net/dataformats/mtl/).